 Dr. Pascal Marquis, Geo., Senior Vice President of Exploration, the Company's qualified person under NI 43-101, supervises all work associated with exploration and development programs in West Africa.
-Mr. Patrick Downey, P. Eng., the President and Chief Executive Officer, is also a qualified person under NI 43-101.
+Mr. Patrick Downey, P. Eng., the President and Chief Executive Officer and Mr. Ian Chang, P. Eng., VP Projects, are also a qualified person under NI 43-101.
 One or more of the Company's qualified persons have reviewed, approved and verified the technical information in this MD&A.

-The Company has prepared and filed a current technical report on the Bomboré Project titled "NI 43-101 Technical Report Feasibility Study of the Bomboré Gold Project Burkina Faso" with a date of August 12, 2019.
+The Company has prepared and filed a current amended technical report on the Bomboré Project titled "NI 43-101 Technical Report (Amended) Feasibility Study of the Bomboré Gold Project Burkina Faso" with an effective date of June 26, 2019.
 This technical report includes relevant information regarding the effective dates and the assumptions, parameters and methods of the mineral resource and reserve estimates at the Bomboré Project, as well as information regarding data verification, and other matters relevant to the scientific and technical disclosure contained in this MD&A.

-Technical and scientific information in this MD&A has been extracted from, and is supported by, the technical report.
+Technical and scientific information in this MD&A has been extracted from, and is supported by, the filed Technical Report.